 License agreements for our interconnect IP are generally treated as ratable revenue, with revenue being recognized evenly over the license term.
-The majority of software license agreements for our IP deployment solutions and CSRCompiler product are generally treated as point in time revenue at the start of the license period, so past revenue may not be indicative of the amount of revenue in any future period.
-Significant portions of our anticipated future revenue, therefore, will likely depend upon our success in attracting new customers, or continuing or expanding our relationships with existing customers.
-However, revenue recognized from licensing arrangements vary significantly from period to period, depending on the number and size of deals closed during a quarter, and is difficult to predict.
+In recent periods we have made and will continue to make certain changes to SIA agreements that result in ratable recognition of the related license revenue over the contract term.
+Still, significant portions of our anticipated future revenue depend upon our success in attracting new customers, or continuing or expanding our relationships with existing customers, and revenue recognized from licensing arrangements varies from period to period, depending on the number and size of deals closed during a quarter, and is difficult to predict.
 In addition, as we expand our business into new markets, our licensing deals may be smaller in volume but greater in value in volume, which may further fluctuate our licensing revenue quarter to quarter.
 Our ability to succeed in our licensing efforts will depend on a variety of factors, including the market positioning, performance, delivery, quality, breadth and depth of our current and future IP interconnect and other solutions as well as our sales and marketing skills.
 Our failure to obtain future licensing customers would impede our future revenue growth and could materially harm our business.